OpenSourceEconomics/epp_topics/src/epp_topics/pandas/columns_and_indices/screencast/slides.md

 - Dict can contain only the subset of variables that is actually renamed
 - Renaming the index works the same way but is rarely needed
-- Instead of a dict, you can provide a function that converts the old name to the new name!
+- Instead of a dict, you can provide a function that converts old names to new names!

 </div>